 - Inadequate maintenance

 While you may automatically assume that the truck driver is at fault for a tire blowout, this is not always the case.
 In fact, there are several potential parties that could be found to have acted with negligence and are liable for a blowout-related truck crash.
 Some of these parties include:

 - The Truck Driver.
 Truck drivers should frequently check tire inflation, tread depth, and other signs of wear and tear.
 Failure to do so could be considered negligence.

 - The Trucking Company.
 It may be shown that a truck driver addressed tire issues, but the trucking company chose to forgo any maintenance in order to save money and prevent the driver from missing any time-sensitive deadlines.

 - Tire Manufacturer.
 The manufacturer of the tire may be found liable for a blowout due to product liability if a defective design or manufacturing defect caused a product to be made that was unsafe.

 - Maintenance Company.
 Trucking companies often hire third-party maintenance companies to inspect their trucks and perform repairs.
 If the maintenance company failed to perform its duty, this company could face liability.

 Advocating for Victims of Truck Accidents

 Never attempt to handle your own truck accident case alone, especially when you don’t have to.
 These cases are oftentimes complex and require the skills and experience of a seasoned truck accident attorney.
-At The Law Offices of George P. Escobedo & Associates, PLLC, our team is committed to advocating for those injured due to no fault of their own.
+At The Law Office of George P. Escobedo & Associates, PLLC, our team is committed to advocating for those injured due to no fault of their own.
 You have our word we will do everything in our power to secure you the compensation and justice you deserve.